USDepartmentofLabor/ui-claimant-experience-pilot/README.md

 ```

 If your Django app is running, it's available at http://sandbox.ui.dol.gov:8004/claimant/.
-Note that the Django-served React app is the production version and doesn't live-update as the source code is updated.
+Note that the Django-served React app is the pre-built (`NODE_ENV=production`) version and doesn't live-update as the source code is updated.

 ### HTTPS